1980

 less overdubs, alternate vocals

-version
+version of III

 - Dead Giveaway III (RW/Ringo Starr) -Greg Mathison on piano; ‘Stop